 - Name: Give the tab a name that will appear on the tab when viewing records.

 - Scope: If this tab is being added to person records, keep the scope set to Person.
 If the tab should appear on application records, set the scope to Application if the tab should appear on dataset records, select Dataset.

 - Form: The form menu will contain all forms with the corresponding scope (such as Person Page-scoped forms for a person-scoped tab).
 Select the desired form.

 - Order: Custom tabs are, by default, ordered alphabetically.
 To override the alphabetical order, enter an order value for the custom tab.

 - Read Permission (Optional): Set a read permission for the tab by selecting a permission from the list.
 This will cause the tab to show only for users with the selected permission.

 - Write Permission (Optional): Set a write permission for the tab by selecting a permission from the list.
 This will allow only users with this permission to edit data on this tab when viewing a record.

-- Show for Records in Population (Optional): If the tab should only appear for records in a specific population, select the population here (this setting does not apply to dataset tabs).
+- Show for Records in Population (Optional): Select the population here if the tab should only appear for records in a specific population (this setting does not apply to dataset tabs).

 - Notes (Optional): Include internal notes regarding the tab, if desired.